• Home

 November 17, 2025, 4:00 PM ET

-To effectively integrate AI in the workplace, companies need to take a human-centric approach to its buildout, which means investing not just in tech, but also in upskilling employees.MALTE MUELLER VIA GETTY IMAGES
+To effectively integrate AI in the workplace, companies need to invest not just in tech but also in upskilling employees.MALTE MUELLER VIA GETTY IMAGES

-Businesses are just beginning to implement AI on a large scale within their operations.
-A report from McKinsey & Company, published in 2025, indicated that roughly two-thirds of companies are still just experimenting with AI, and have yet to implement it more broadly.
+Organizations are still in the very early stages of scaling AI across their workplaces.
+A 2025 report by McKinsey & Company found that roughly two-thirds of companies are still just experimenting with AI and have yet to implement it more widely.

 Recommended Video

-“If you have a tool and people don’t know how to use it, it’s going to be sub-optimal.
-To expose organizations to what AI can do, AI literacy is fundamental,” said Rowena Yeo, the CTO and VP of technology services at Johnson and Johnson, at a Nov.
+“If you have a tool and people don’t know how to use it, it’s going to be suboptimal.
+To expose organizations to what AI can do, AI literacy is fundamental,” said Rowena Yeo, the CTO and VP of technology services at Johnson & Johnson, at a Nov.
 13 Coins2Day dialogue on generative AI at work.

-“There is definitely an appetite for people to learn, but what we are not seeing a lot is companies investing in going from AI fluency to adoption,” said Gastón Carrión, the managing director and APAC lead of talent and organization for Accenture, which sponsored the dialogue.
+“There is definitely an appetite for people to learn,” said Gastón Carrión, the managing director and APAC lead of talent and organization for Accenture, which sponsored the dialogue.
+Yet he added that “probably what we are not seeing a lot is conscious investment of companies to go from data or AI fluency to AI adoption.”

-“For every dollar that we spend on technology, we should spend three more on people, to help them to transition into the future,” Carrión added.
+“For every dollar that we spend on technology, we should spend three more on people, to help them to transition into the future,” Carrión said.

-The company has also discovered applications for the technology specific to certain fields, such as in drug discovery.
-According to Yeo, the firm, which innovative medicine arm is expected to generate over $57 billion in sales in 2025, employs AI to pinpoint new drug targets and create superior molecules.
+The company has also found domain-specific uses for the tech, as in drug discovery.
+The firm—whose innovative medicine arm is expected to generate over $57 billion in sales in 2025—uses AI to identify novel drug targets and design better molecules, Yeo said.

 Companies can also look to AI to enhance productivity in back-end processes, experts said.